domenicomuller/TheKnativeApproachToServerless/knative/README.md

 # **Install Knative**

-Below we will show the steps on how to install Knative on a ready Kubernetes cluster.
+Below I will show the steps on how to install Knative on a ready Kubernetes node.
 The procedure will be followed through the use of the Knative Operator.

 # Instructions